dantolas/PV_Alfa3_2023/README.md

 If everything imported correctly, that database can now be used with this application.

 ## Usage
-Double click the alfa3-all.jar file and the program should start.
+Double click the **alfa3-all.jar** file and the program should start.

 Alternatively execute this command from the command line `java -jar alfa3-all.jar`

+The User Interface will then guide you through further usage of the application.

 ## Configurations
 U can configure the database access point, but make sure u have the schema